microsoft/pxt-arcade/docs/skillmap/balloon.md

 ### balloon2
-* name: Join the Audience
+* name: Burst Your Balloon
 * type: tutorial
 * description: Add an audience that applauds as you click!
 * tags: easy, clicker, game, events